2026

 Rebecca Chandler

 Rebecca Chandler is an educator, environmental conservationist, mycophile, harpist, and practitioner of Taijiquan and Qigong with over a decade of experience.
 As co-founder of the Nebraska Mycological Society and a certified ethnobotanist, her work weaves together diverse passions to inspire deeper connections to the natural world.
 Her work focuses on the identification and cultural importance of fungi, sustainable systems, and hands-on education.
+She is also the co-founder of the Prairie Herbalists Conference.

 -